 Asialink Diplomacy's Track II dialogues bring together Australia's leading academics, commentators, business people and diplomats with their counterparts in Asia, to discuss bilateral and regional relations.

 Asialink Diplomacy's mission is to build more effective and closer relations between Australia and Asia, and shape dialogue in the region.
+Its objectives are threefold:

 Provide input into policy making on deepening and improving Australia's relations with Asia and influence throughout the region.

 Create a network of leaders in the region familiar with Australian counterparts, prepared to speak frankly about key issues in difficult times.

 Inform and contribute to public debate in Australia on Australia's relations with Asia, including engaging with the broader community.

 The Asialink Conversations are a leading Track II initiative that brings together influential participants to address political, social and economic issues of common concern.